farlee2121/DevEssentialsBlog/_drafts/2021-09-07-Stable-Incremental-Additive.md

 - Stability failure: Characterized by heavy rework or fear of change.
 Hampers forward progress.
 - Increment failure: Characterized by complex task dependencies, long times between delivered work, and high risk of delay or failure of the whole deliverable.
 Work is highly coupled causing ineffective division of work.
 - Additive failure: Characterized by lateral movement (change rather than progress).
-This often involves, duplicated work or frequent modification of existing work.
+This often involves duplicated work or frequent modification of existing work.
 The pieces fail to be composable such that new work can build on what exists rather than change what exists

-Conversely, a stable, incremental, and additive process by definition should reliably add value with ability to adapt to changing circumstances.
+Conversely, a stable, incremental, and additive process, by definition, should reliably add value with ability to adapt to changing circumstances.

 ## Design Forces

-I think these three properties have found there way into many software processes because they satisfy key forces common in software.
+I think these three properties have found their way into many software processes because they satisfy key forces common in software.
 Conversely, the qualities may not matter if these design forces are not true for a given problem.

 - *Shifting Environment*: most software solves problems in a shifting environment.
 Businesses, technologies, hardware, regulations, developer understanding and other factors shift over time.
 - *Large Designs and Limited Human Brains*: Even moderate software systems easily range into hundreds of thousands of lines of code.
 All that code is [part of the design](https://www.developerdotstar.com/mag/articles/reeves_design.html).
 No individual can understand fully understand such a design, and [understanding is one of the most important limitations on our solutions](https://dl.acm.org/doi/10.1145/355604.361591).
 The less we need to understand at once, the better a design can be maintained and adapted.